 December 2020 was when Nikola Vlašić agreed he had fulfilled his mission in Russia, hence the need to move on.

-That decision when he received the accolades; Russian Premier League, Russian Football Union and Sport Express Footballer of the Year.
+That decision was when he received the accolades; of Russian Premier League, the Russian Football Union and Sport Express Footballer of the Year.
 Nikola won all these in the year 2020.

-With CSKA Moscow still adamant to sell him, the relationship between him and the Russian club deteriorated.
+With CSKA Moscow still adamant about selling him, the relationship between him and the Russian club deteriorated.